In the UK, one week it was Deaf Awareness Week. The next, it was Mental Health Awareness Week (which was when this podcast was recorded).

 Yet, not many people realise that deaf and mental health they are very closely linked together.

-So in today’s podcast (with transcript included), I share my own thoughts about this link, the struggles that d/Deaf people, my own personal experience with mental health and raise awareness of both topics.
+So in today’s podcast (with transcript included), I share my own thoughts about this link, the struggles that deaf people, my own personal experience with mental health and raise awareness of both topics.

 You can listen to the podcast below or scroll down to read the transcript:

-This is the Hear Me Out!
-[CC] Podcast, a place to hear stories from the d/Deaf and hard of hearing people and from your host, Ahmed Khalifa.
+This is The Hear Me Out!
+[CC] Podcast, a place to hear stories from the deaf and hard of hearing people, and from your host, Ahmed Khalifa.

 This is a good time to be talking about these two topics, as they’re very closely linked together: Deaf and Mental Health.